lulzzz/angular-rules-engine/src/README.md

 # Angular Rules Engine
 The Angular Rules Engine is a JavaScript based rule engine that allows applications to contain simple or sophisticated business rule implementations as well as data validation.
+Why use this rule engine?

++ You can use the existing library of rules already implemented.
++ You can create your reusable library of rules and use them in one or more applications.
++ Take advantage of Typescript classes to quickly create `simple` or `composite` rules using the API that is part of the framework.

 #Getting Started
 1. Create a new Angular 2 project using the Angular CLI